 We also believe that Developmental Trauma in childhood plays a dominant role in the development of BPD.
 Adverse childhood experiences such as emotional, physical and sexual abuse, tragic loss, even simple neglect, or bullying may also tip the scales into persistent emotional torment.
 The current theory is that some people are more likely to develop BPD due to their biology or genetics.
 This genetic expression is exacerbated by repeated adverse childhood experiences further increasing the likelihood of a BPD schema emerging.

-The earlier research concluded that a higher proportion of women than men suffer from borderline personality disorder.
-Boy are they ever wrong.
-Fresher and more reliable research has revealed that there are no significant differences in the prevalence of BPD by gender, but there are gender differences in presenting problems and certain states and traits that evidence BPD.
+The earlier research concluded that a higher proportion of women than men suffer from a borderline personality disorder.
+Boy, are they ever wrong.
+More recent and reliable research has revealed that there are no significant differences in the prevalence of BPD by gender.
+However, there are gender differences in how men and women present with BPD.

 We are also no longer even certain about gender differences in borderline personality disorder concerning certain types self-harm, such as cutting.
 However, current research suggests that there are notable gender differences in borderline personality disorder concerning personality, presenting problems, and behaviors.

 With respect to personality traits, men with BPD are more likely to demonstrate an explosive temperament and higher levels of novelty seeking than women with BPD.
 Borderline men are also more liable to have substance abuse issues, while women with BPD are more likely to show anxiety, mood, and eating disorders, as well as Developmental Trauma.
-Borderline men are more prone than females also to have an antisocial personality disorder.

 By an average age of about 40, the divorce rate for people with BPD hovers around 35%, more or less in line with the divorce rate for the average U.S. citizen in 2016.
 However, for people with BPD, divorce is a serious trauma, and because of this separation trauma, they are far less likely to remarry after a divorce.

 Only about 10% of people with BPD get remarried by around age 40.
 The formerly married Borderline remarries at a rate that is about half that of the national rate of remarriage.
 Where re-marriage is concerned, Borderlines are quite shy.
 Interpersonal issues are the bedrock of BPD, especially in marriage.

 Daniel is a Marriage and Family Therapist.
-He currently sees couples at Couples Therapy Inc. using EFT, Gottman Method, and the Developmental Model.
+He currently sees couples at Couples Therapy Inc. in Boston, Massachusetts, three seasons in Cummington (at the foothills of the Berkshires...) and in Miami during joint retreats with his wife, Dr. Kathy McMahon.
+He uses EFT, Gottman Method, Solution-focused and the Developmental Model in his approaches.